Leading Light Tower

 Highlights

-- Explore the Heritage Listed Leading Light Tower, a striking reminder of Newcastle's maritime history and trade significance.
+- Explore the Heritage Listed Leading Light Tower, a unique piece of Newcastle's maritime history and architecture.

 Ever wondered why there is a castle in a high corner of the city?
 Located at the intersection of Brown and Tyrrell Streets in The Hill is a tall round tower with a distinct lean, which looks like a standard battlement from a medieval castle.